piky/devstack/doc/source/overview.rst

-*The OpenStack Technical Committee (TC) has defined the current CI strategy to include the latest Ubuntu release and the latest RHEL release (for Python 2.6 testing).*
+*The OpenStack Technical Committee (TC) has defined the current CI strategy to include the latest Ubuntu release and the latest RHEL release.*

 -  Ubuntu: current LTS release plus current development release
 -  Fedora: current release plus previous release
--  RHEL: current major release
+-  RHEL/Centos: current major release
 -  Other OS platforms may continue to be included but the maintenance of those platforms shall not be assumed simply due to their presence.
    Having a listed point-of-contact for each additional OS will greatly